NinesStack/haproxy-api/README.md

 HAproxy-API
 ===========

-This application is a companion piece to [Sidecar](https://github.com/newrelic/sidecar) that allows you to run HAproxy and Sidecar in separate Docker containers that can be deployed separately.
+This application is a companion to [Sidecar](https://github.com/newrelic/sidecar) that allows you to run HAproxy and Sidecar in separate Docker containers that can be deployed separately.
 This has the advantage of not taking down HAproxy while redeploying Sidecar.
 It is